AshutoshChakraborty/GenericEcommerceApp/README.md

 # GenericEcommerceApp (work-in-progress 👷🔧️👷‍♀️⛏)
-A Generic Ecommerce App which is based on Modern Android Components like Jetpack Compose, MVVM, Flow, TDD etc
+A Generic Ecommerce App which is based on Modern Android Components like Jetpack Compose, MVVM, Flow,Convention plugins using version catalog, TDD etc